What Does it Take to Be a Nursery or Greenhouse Manager?

 The states with the most job growth for Nursery or Greenhouse Manager are Oregon, Nevada, and Massachusetts.
 Watch out if you plan on working in South Carolina, California, or Hawaii.
 These states have the worst job growth for this type of profession.

-The salary for Nursery and Greenhouse Managers ranges between about $35,440 and $136,940 a year.
+Nursery and Greenhouse Managers make between $35,440 and $136,940 a year.

 Nursery and Greenhouse Managers who work in Minnesota, Pennsylvania, or North Carolina, make the highest salaries.